softprops/emoji-clock/README.md

 ### which 12 hours

 Sometimes having context for a.m. or p.m.
 Is nice.
-You can always open your window and see but when that's not convenient enough pass the `-m` ( or `--meridiem` ) flag to capture that context
+You can always open your apartment window and see, but when that's not convenient enough pass the `-m` ( or `--meridiem` ) flag to capture that context

 ```sh
 $ emojiclock -m